SystemsApproach/private5g/arch.rst

    complicated than "picking the best."
 You have to play the value delivered to a given UE against the aggregate goodness of the shared spectrum.

+Finally, like the rest of the mobile cellular network, the radio comes with a set of acroynms, with *LTE (Longer-Term Evolution)* and *NR (New Radio)* being the two most widely known.
+These are marketing terms commonly associated with the radio technology for 4G and 5G, respectively.
+They are important only in the sense that many of the new features promised by 4G and 5G (e.g., increased bandwidth, lower latency) can be directly attributed to improvements in the underlying radio technology.
+For our purposes, the key is the set of new *use cases* the upgraded radio technology enables, and why.
+We introduce these improvements to the radio in Chapter 3, and tie them to the use cases they enable.
+Subsequent chapters will then explain how the RAN and Mobile Core need to evolve so as to deliver on this potential.

 2.3 Radio Access Network
 ------------------------